Atlantic elections board splits over early voting sites

-EGG HARBOR CITY — The Board of Elections split 2-2 along party lines Tuesday night over early voting locations for the 2022 primary and general elections.
+EGG HARBOR CITY — The Atlantic County Board of Elections split 2-2 along party lines Tuesday night over early voting locations for the 2022 primary and general elections, pitting the rural west against the minority-majority city of Pleasantville.

-Both parties agreed to add an Egg Harbor Township location, bringing the total number of early voting sites to seven from six yesterday.
+Both parties agreed to add an Egg Harbor Township location, since that is the largest municipality in the county by population, bringing the total number of early voting sites to seven from six.

+But disagreement on the four-member board, made up of two Democrats and two Republicans, came over two other proposed sites.

-Republicans wanted to keep a site at the Martin Luther King Jr. Center in Buena Vista Township, even though it attracted fewer voters than any other site in the county last year, to give greater access to those in the large, rural far west of the county.
+Republicans voted to keep a site at the Martin Luther King Jr. Center in Buena Vista Township, even though it attracted fewer voters than any other site in the county last year, to give greater access to those in the large, rural areas in the far west of the county.

-Democrats, by contrast, wanted to drop Buena Vista and add a site in Pleasantville, saying that city has a history of disenfranchisement so should have access within its borders.
+Democrats, by contrast, voted to drop Buena Vista and add a site in Pleasantville, saying the city has a history of disenfranchisement and transportation issues so should have access within its borders.

 The tie will be broken by County Clerk Joe Giralo, a Republican.

+Audrey Miles, of Brigantine, was approved by the state Senate as deputy superintendent of el…

+"I am waiting to be officially notified," Giralo said Wednesday.
+"Once that takes place, I will break the tie."

-There will be three days of early voting prior to the primary election June 7 and 9 days of early voting before the general election Nov.
-8.
+There will be three days of early voting prior to the primary election June 7 and nine days of early voting before the general election Nov.
+8 (starting 10 days before the general election, but with the Monday before Election Day off for preparation).

+Republican Atlantic County Commissioner Andrew Parker, of Egg Harbor Township, argued during public comment against opening a site in Pleasantville, saying it would be just 1.5 miles from an existing early voting site at the county's Shoreview Building in Northfield.

+"I'm personally offended.
+It's 2022 and you are saying minorities can't get up the road a mile and a half?" said Parker, who is Black and a teacher in Atlantic City public schools.

+Atlantic County Board of Elections prepping to train 900+ poll workers as it moves to Egg Harbor City

+It also is preparing to train more than 900 poll workers needed to man the six locations for…

-Democrat Secretary of the Board John Mooney said the Buena Vista site attracted only 270 early voters in 10 days before the November general election.
+Democratic Secretary of the Board John Mooney said the Buena Vista site attracted only 270 early voters in nine days of early voting before last year's Election Day.
+Given the board's costs for running the site, it worked out to a cost of $124.31 per vote, he said.
+The next highest was the Hammonton site at $43.10 per vote.

-The Galloway location at the Atlantic County Library there, on the other hand, attracted 2,201 voters during the same time, Mooney said.
+The Galloway Township location at the Atlantic County Library, on the other hand, attracted 2,201 voters during the same time, Mooney said, at a cost of just $15.31 per vote.

+Mooney read letters from supporters of opening a Pleasantville early voting site, including Atlantic County Democratic Commissioner Ernest Coursey.

+In it, Coursey said he had heard a site was being seriously considered for Egg Harbor Township and said it would be wrong for the board to add one in "a white community" if it doesn't also add one in Pleasantville.

 It was the first meeting for new Democratic Commissioner Creed Pogue, of Estell Manor.
 The Democrat replaced Audrey Miles, of Brigantine, on the four-member board.

-Miles, a Democrat, left to become Atlantic County Deputy Superintendent of Elections Aug.
-19.
+Miles, a Democrat, left to become Atlantic County Deputy Superintendent of Elections on April 19.

-Last year there were six early voting locations, which included the Atlantic City Free Public Library, Atlantic County Shoreview Building in Northfield, the Atlantic County Library in Galloway Township, the Atlantic County Library in Mays Landing, the Hammonton Family Success Center and the Martin Luther King Jr. Center in Buena Vista Township.
+Last year there were six early voting locations: the Atlantic City Free Public Library, the Atlantic County Shoreview Building in Northfield, the Atlantic County Library in Galloway, the Atlantic County Library in Mays Landing, the Hammonton Family Success Center and the Martin Luther King Jr. Center in Buena Vista Township.

-It was the first meeting held at the new board offices at 2 Buffalo Avenue, Egg Harbor City.
+It was the first meeting held at the new board offices at 2 Buffalo Ave. in Egg Harbor City.
 The board moved there last month.

 REPORTER: Michelle Brunetti Post